 Frank Atwood, Arizona

-Arizona plans to execute Frank Jarvis Atwood on Wednesday, June 8, 2022, at the Central Unit of the Arizona State Prison Complex in Florence, Arizona.
-Sixty-five-year-old Frank is convicted of murdering eight-year-old Vicki Lynne Hoskinson on September 17, 1984, in Tucson, Arizona.
-Frank has spent the last 35 years on death row in Arizona.
+On Wednesday, June 8, 2022, Arizona executed Frank Jarvis Atwood.
+Frank was pronounced dead at 10:16 am local time, inside the execution chamber at the Arizona State Prison Complex in Florence, Arizona.
+He was 66 years of age.
+He was executed for the murder of eight-year-old Vicki Lynne Hoskinson on September 17, 1984, in Tucson, Arizona.
+Frank spent the last 35 years of his life on death row in Arizona.

 During his time at a private school, Frank Atwood, at the age of 13, was introduced to drugs by another student.
 He continued using drugs when he was not in prison.
-Frak had previously been convicted of lewd and lascivious conduct with a 14-year-old girl.
+Frank was previously convicted of lewd and lascivious conduct with a 14-year-old girl.
 In 1981, he was convicted of kidnapping an eight-year-old boy and received prison time.
 While serving time in prison in California, Frank wrote letters in which he confessed his sexual attraction to children.

 On September 17, 1984, eight-year-old Vicki Hoskinson rode her bike to the nearby mailbox to send a birthday card.
 When Vicki did not return home, her mother sent another daughter to go look for her.
 The other daughter located the bike on which Vicki was riding but could not find Vicki.
 She immediately told her mother, who called the police.